ctb123za/carlos.prank/index.md

 Carlos Lopes: Not your Boo!
 But you are my favourite VO Actress!
 Are CC Going to hire you for future games or can't you say?

 Nicole T: Aww Fanks!!
-Nope but swing by stream later I'll give you a special shout out.
+My lips are sealed, but swing by stream later I'll give you a special shout out.

 Carlos Lopes: I'll have to pass but I'll be sure to check out the VOD